Traperto/clamav-rest/README.md

 Simple [ClamAV](https://www.clamav.net/) REST proxy.
 Inspired by [Solita/clamav-rest](https://github.com/solita/clamav-rest), this client adds some more environment configuration.

+This source code is build into the docker image [jreinartz/clamav-rest](https://hub.docker.com/repository/docker/jreinartz/clamav-rest).

 Your __ClamAV-daemon is in the same docker-compose.yml__?
 Or shall the __service of the Docker host__ be used?
 Change these:

 - HOST or IP